sameekshya1999/Beginner-s-Guide-Setting-Up-RFID-RC522/README.md

 ## Overview
 This guide will walk you through setting up the RFID-RC522 module with an LED on a Raspberry Pi.
 You'll learn how to enable the SPI interface, install necessary libraries, connect the hardware, and run a Python script to read RFID tags and control an LED.

-## Prerequisites
-- Raspberry Pi with Raspbian OS installed
-- RFID-RC522 module and tags
-- LED and a 220Ω resistor
-- Jumper wires
-- Breadboard (optional)

 ## Connect the Hardware